 All students studying the MA Political Economy course take a core unit, Theoretical Approaches to Political Economy, which provides a thorough grounding in both classical and contemporary theories of political economy and introduces the basic concepts of the discipline.

-Students on the standard route will also take at least two core units together with three other optional units from their chosen pathway.
+If you are studying on the standard route, you will also take at least two core units, and three optional units from your chosen pathway.
 You will also undertake research training units in Dissertation Research Design.
 Taught units comprise two thirds of the course.
-The remainder of the course consists of a 12000-15000 word dissertation on a substantial issue in political economy.
+The remainder of the course consists of a 12,000-15,000 word dissertation on a substantial issue in political economy.

 Course unit list